soundasleep/jevon.org/wiki/my-understanding-of-svn-and-git.md

 * In Subversion, a commit is a set of changes to some files in your repository ("revision" or "changeset").
 * In Git, a commit is a snapshot of your repository ("branch").

-This is critical, and explains why Git struggles to merge without conflicts (it has no idea of changes - only top-level repository snapshots) without using advanced functionality like `rerere` (which isn't turned on by default) or using custom merge strategies.
+This is critical, and explains why Git struggles to merge without conflicts (it has no idea of changes - only top-level branch snapshots) without using advanced functionality like `rerere` (which isn't turned on by default) or using custom merge strategies.

 ===Parents===
 * In Subversion, a revision may store references to related (parent) revisions through metadata.
 * In Git, a commit has multiple parents and is stored as a tree.

 This means Git can _only_ be considered as a tree of repository snapshots, whereas Subversion can be considered a tree of repository changesets.
-To get the HEAD of a repository, in Git you just take the top commit; in Subversion, you replay through all the changesets.
+To get the HEAD of a branch, in Git you just take the top commit; in Subversion, you replay through all the changesets.

 For a long time, Subversion did not store enough information about merged parents in metadata, which is why it had a bit of history about being terrible to merge.
 It now stores plenty of metadata now (and this metadata is revisioned too).